nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-12-22

+3:30pm Fixed a power outage at 7th St which was affecting Alphabet City

-2:30am Completed switching members switched over from s2 sector
+2:30am Completed switching members over from s2 sector.
+The network is running normally now.

 2019-12-21